laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Speak Now-TV/song-list/timeless.md

 And that's when I called you and it's so hard to explain <br />
 But in those photos, I saw us instead <br />
 And, somehow, I know that you and I would've found each other <br />
-In another life, you still would've turned my head even if wе'd met
+In another life, you still would've turned my head even if wе'd met <br />
 </p>
 <p className="chorus">
 On a crowded street in 1944 <br />